xapian/xapian-gsoc-proposal/proposal.rst

 .. in your project timeline.

-**Community Bonding Period: (May 4 - June 1) Module 1,2 **
+**Community Bonding Period: (May 4 - June 1) Module 1,2**

-  * Get to know the community and interact with its members
+  * Get to know the community and interact with its members over the entire bonding period.
-  * Understand Xapian Code Base, coding conventions and all relevant classes
+  * Discuss and find a minor issue directly related to the project that needs to be fixed.
+(2 days)
-  * Understand how the code I am going to add will be structured and what kind of tests i will have to write
+  * Identify a solution to the issue and discuss with members.
+(2 days)
-  * Understand which file formats were chosen for previous year's project and why and understand how they were integrated
+  * Write code to fix the issue, write relevant tests and documentation as necessary.
+Familiarize with the development workflow.
+(3 days)
-  * Discuss with community, other than zip, which file formats are important and are needed to be added to omega.
+  * Submit a PR, write tests/documentation and work with mentors to get PR merged.
+(4 days)

-**Coding Weeks 1-3(June 1 - June 20) Module 3**
+  * Read `https://www.documentliberation.org/projects/#import-libs` and `http://djvu.sourceforge.net/` to draw a list of potential libraries that can be added to Xapian.
+(3 days)

-  * Research about different zip file reading libraries- eg libarchive,libzip ( Compare them and discuss with the community which is the most appropriate)
+  * Present list to mentors and discuss which libraries are crucial and which ones to focus on for this project.
+(4 days)
-  * Implement code to add support for the library
+  * Discuss and finalize the structure of the code such as where it will be added and what tests and documentation are necessary.
+(2 days)

-  * Test code.
-Fix Issues if any.
+**Phase 1: (June 1 - June 29) Module 3**

-  * Write proper documentation and publish changes to the project
+  * Create a handler which is a process used by omindex to access the library.
+(5 days)

-**Coding Weeks 4-11(June 22 - Aug 14) Module 4**
+  * Update the build system.
+(6 days)

-During this period I will pick modules one by one and add support for the chosen file format.
-Each format is estimated to require between 1 and 2 weeks within which the following activities will be carried out:
+  * Add a new worker for the MIME type to omindex.
+If modifications are correct, after compiling we will find a new executable omindex_libarchive in the working directory.
+(3 days)

-  * Research about different available libraries (Discuss with the community regarding which is the most effective one)
+  * Testing and documentation.
+(2 days)
-  * Implement code to add support for the library
+  * Submit PR, make changes as per discussion and merge.
+(4 days)
-  * Test code.
-Fix Issues if any.
+  * Submit Evaluation for Phase 1.

-  * Write proper documentation and publish changes to the project.
+**Phase 2: (June 29 - July 27)**

-Support for atleast 5 formats will be added during this period.
-However, I believe I will be able to add more in the given time frame.
+  * Add support for other libraries.
+(Under discussion.
+To be filled)

-A week has been kept free as a buffer in case of any delay in any of the modules.
+**Phase 3: (July 27 - August 24)**

-By the first evaluation (July 29 - July 3), I will hopefully complete module 3
+  * Add support for other libraries.
+(Under discussion.
+To be filled)

-By the second evaulation (July 27 - July 31), I plan to complete adding support for 2 more file formats.
+**Final Week: (August 24 - August 31)**

-And by Aug 24, I will add support for 2 more, Hopefully I will be able to add support for more file formats as discussed(Module 5)
+  * This is buffer week to complete any pending tasks that may be left over.

 Previous Discussion of your Project
 -----------------------------------